 April joined River Network in 2016.
-As River Network’s Policy Director, she develops tools and resources and facilitates peer-to-peer exchange in the areas of water policy; access to affordable and safe water; equitable climate resilience; and authentic community engagement and partnerships.
+As River Network’s Advocacy Director, she develops tools and resources and facilitates peer-to-peer exchange in the areas of water policy; access to affordable and safe water; equitable climate resilience; and authentic community engagement and partnerships.

 Prior to joining River Network, April was working as a full-time consultant after serving as Executive Director of Georgia River Network for 11 years.
 Prior to Georgia River Network, April worked as the Public Relations Specialist, then Executive Director of the Indiana Association of Soil and Water Conservation Districts; as Coordinator of the St. Joseph River Watershed Initiative; and as an environmental educator.
 April has Bachelor of Science Degree from Purdue University’s School of Agriculture.
 Outside of work, April is spending time with her family, taking walks with her stepdaughter’s dog, hanging out at the neighborhood pool, cooking, or planning/dreaming about her next travel adventure.

 Which River Network value most speaks to you?